Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="class-3dSceneLayerInfo">Class 3dSceneLayerInfo</a>

 The Class 3dSceneLayerInfo describes the properties of a single layer in a store.
 It includes the default symbology, or the stylization information, for a layer.
-The symbology is further described in the sub Class <a href="#Class DrawingInfo">DrawingInfo</a>.
+The symbology is further described in the sub Class [Class DrawingInfo](../docs/1.6/drawingInfo.cmn.md)

 For more details regarding Integrated Mesh, 3D objects and point scene layer, see [3D Scene Layer Info](../docs/1.6/3DSceneLayer.cmn.md).